Lawsuit: Famed Jesuit abused boy 1,000 times around world

 In 2002, after yet another complaint, the Jesuits restricted McGuire’s ministry to the Chicago Archdiocese.
 In 2003, the first of several lawsuits against McGuire and his Jesuit superiors were filed.

 Months later, a Wisconsin district attorney began investigating allegations that McGuire had abused two Loyola students during a trip in the late 1960s to the Lake Geneva resort area.
-The investigation led to a trial where nuns from Mother Teresa’s religious order, wearing their distinctive while and blue habits, packed the courtroom.
+The investigation led to a trial where nuns from Mother Teresa’s religious order, wearing their distinctive white and blue habits, packed the courtroom.
 They wore buttons that said: “I support Fr.
 McGuire.”

 Despite that outpouring, McGuire was convicted.
 And while he was free on appeal he was charged by federal authorities with molesting another boy on trips to Austria and Switzerland.
 Once again, McGuire was convicted while protesting his innocence, leading to his 25-year prison term.